 Michał Kania is a professor of law at the University of Silesia in Katowice (Poland), legal adviser with 15 years of experience in the practice.
 Michał is an active member of the Public Procurement Association and legal consultant with the specialization in the public-private partnership, concession and public procurement law, visiting Fulbright scholar at the George Washington University, Washington DC (September 2018-June 2019), Fellowship of the German Academic Exchange Service at the Ludwig Maximilian University in Munich (June – August 2017), author of more than 100 publications, speaker at the Polish and international conferences, initiator and lecturer at the Postgraduate Studies in Public-Private Partnership and Public Procurement at the University of Silesia in Katowice, independent adviser for the Polish Ministry of Development responsible for the concept of the new Polish Public Procurement Act, adopted on 11 September 2019, vice-president of the Silesian Arbitration Court.

-- Duc Nguyen, Senior Debarring Official, U.S. Environmental Protection Agency (Washington DC)
+- Duc Nguyen, Senior Debarring Official, U.S. Environmental Protection Agency (USA)

 Duc H. Nguyen is the Senior Debarring Official (SDO) at the U.S. Environmental Protection Agency (EPA).
 As SDO, he takes discretionary suspension and debarment actions to protect the integrity of Federal procurement and nonprocurement (assistance) programs.
 Mr. Nguyen also issues agency decisions on petitions for reinstatement of eligibility by contractors and grantees who have been statutorily debarred under the Clean Air Act and Clean Water Act.
 Prior to joining EPA, Mr. Nguyen served in a number of legal positions with various federal agencies.
 These positions include Fraud Remedies Coordinator for the Western Region with the National Aeronautics and Space Administration (NASA) and Procurement Fraud Remedies Coordinator for the Army Materiel Command.
 He also served on active duty in the Army’s Judge Advocate General’s Corps as a senior military prosecutor and supervisory defense counsel.
 Mr. Nguyen currently co-chairs the American Bar Association’s Debarment and Suspension Committee and is the former Vice-Chair of the Interagency Suspension and Debarment Committee.
 He received his Bachelor of Arts from Cornell University, his Juris Doctor from the University of Washington School of Law, and his Master of Laws from the U.S. Army Judge Advocate General’s Legal Center and School.
 He is a frequent speaker on administrative remedies to protect the Federal Government from fraud, waste, and abuse.